truenas/documentation/content/TruenasApps/EnterpriseApps/AsigraApp.md

 See [Storage Configuration Settings](#storage-configuration-settings) below for more information.

 Accept the defaults in **Resources Configuration**, and select the GPU option if applicable.
-Select the GPU passthrough checkbox if your system has a GPU.

 Click **Install**.
 A progress dialog displays before switching to the **Installed** applications screen.
 The **Installed** screen displays with the **Asigra DS-System** app in the **Deploying** state.
 Status changes to **Running** when ready to use.